fbpx

 Not all big career moves are made by climbing the corporate ladder.
 Sure, asking for a promotion sounds pretty appealing, but it’s not the only path to exciting new opportunities involving professional growth and development.

-So, what is lateral mobility?
+So, what is lateral mobility in the corporate world?

 There are two paths when regarding lateral moves.
 In both, professionals can expect to take on a similar role but in a new department, location, or specialty that doesn’t stray too far from where they already stand career-wise.